What Is Leptomeningeal Carcinomatosis?

 Advanced Treatments for Leptomeningeal Carcinomatosis at NSPC

-Treatments for leptomeningeal metastases are generally considered palliative, and are implemented to reduce symptoms, sustain neurogenic functioning, prolong life expectancy and improve quality of life.
-Neurological Surgery, P.C.
-(NSPC) is committed to providing the most advanced treatments, to offer the best possible results.
+Treatments for leptomeningeal metastases are generally considered palliative and are implemented to reduce symptoms, sustain neurogenic functioning, prolong life expectancy and improve quality of life.
+NSPC Brain & Spine Surgery (NSPC) (NSPC) is committed to providing the most advanced treatments, to offer the best possible results.

-The board-certified interventional neuroradiologists at NSPCl treat bulky or large tumors with state-of-the-art stereotactic radiotherapy.
+The board-certified interventional neuroradiologists at NSPC treat bulky or large tumors with state-of-the-art stereotactic radiotherapy.
 Image-guided stereotactic radiosurgery, such as Gamma Knife® or CyberKnife®, provide targeted radiation beams to the tumor site.

 Chemotherapy drugs are directly put into the spinal fluid either via an Ommaya reservoir or a lumbar puncture.
 An Ommaya reservoir allows chemotherapy to be delivered directly to the ventricles of the brain and into the CSF.

-Neurological Surgery, P.C.
-(NSPC) is a leading private neurosurgical practice in the New York region with award-winning doctors with a range of subspecialities including interventional neuroradiology, neuro-oncology, neurophysiology, epileptology (epilepsy neurology), pain management and critical care neurology.
-Our highly skilled neurologist and neurosurgeons are leaders in the Long Island medical community and many hold chief of neurosurgery positions in NY area hospitals.
+NSPC Brain & Spine Surgery (NSPC) (NSPC) is a leading private neurosurgical practice in the New York region with award-winning doctors with a range of subspecialties including interventional neuroradiology, neuro-oncology, neurophysiology, epileptology (epilepsy neurology), pain management and critical care neurology.
+Our highly skilled neurologists and neurosurgeons are leaders in the Long Island medical community and many hold chief of neurosurgery positions in NY area hospitals.